psnakhwa/Responder_Slack_Bot/DEPLOY.md

 ### Acceptance Testing

 [This]() is a link to our slack team.
 You can get login credentials [here]().
 Start the conversation in #general using *'@Trazibot'*. <br />
+[This]() is a link to our sample repo for testing.
+It is recommended to create 2-3 issues with valid name(including skill as a word) as well as similar label before testing.
 Following are the acceptance test instructions for each usecase :

 #### Initial Testing

-* Say *hi/hello @traziBot", so bot will know you are the manager with whom he will work with.
+* Say "hi/hello @traziBot", so bot will know you are the manager with whom he will work with.
 * Wait for bot to respond and then give the repo name to work with.
 * As a simple step of authentication, bot will ask the owner of this repo.
 * If they match, bot will list all the commands for each usecase it can perform.